 Study population

 The baseline or pre-intervention survey occurred in February and March of 2011.
 The post-intervention survey occurred from April 2011 through September 2012.
 Consecutive patients 13 years or older presenting to any one of the health center OPDs on a day of observation were eligible for the study.
-The official start of adolescence in Rwanda is not clearly defined by law,(33), and thus age 13 was chosen for this study based on definitions used by the United States’ Centers for Disease Control (CDC) (34)
+The official start of adolescence in Rwanda is not clearly defined by law (33), and thus age 13 was chosen for this study based on definitions used by the United States’ Centers for Disease Control (CDC) (34).

 Study design